lupyuen/tcc-riscv32-wasm/README.md

 asm volatile ("srli a2, a2, 32");  // To clear the top 32 bits
 ```

-Register A2 becomes positively OK...
+Then Register A2 becomes Positively OK...

 ```text
 riscv_swint: Entry: regs: 0x8020be10